 How did you find your first freelancing clients?

 I found my first two clients via ‘Airtasker’ – an Australian online task bidding site, similar to ‘Task Rabbit’ or ‘Fiverr’.
 My other two clients came about after having the courage to tell people “I’m a freelance writer”.

 A friend’s sister owned a PR firm and offered to connect us which turned into a freelance job offer.
 Another friend became a client.
 Starting your own business is hard, but I think the toughest part is putting yourself out there and declaring “I am a writer”.

 In my first full month of freelance writing I earned around $2,300 AUD (approximately $1,600 USD).

 I haven’t proactively sought further work, but my original four clients keep returning with more opportunities.
 So, I must be doing something right!

 What are you looking forward to in the next 12 months?

 I’m really looking forward to seeing where this takes me.
 I’d like to grow my writing business at a pace that’s sustainable for me and my family while also having fun on the journey.

 Thanks to Sally’s coaching, I now believe this is possible.
 I CAN have a profitable business that fits around my family life.

 What about you?
 Are you ready to make money doing what you love?
-If so, check out Home Business School.
-You’ll find a supportive community and a library of step-by-step courses on blogging, publishing, freelancing, coaching and more.
+If so, check out the Work-At-Home Resource Library.
+You’ll find a supportive community and a library of resources on blogging, publishing, freelancing, coaching and more.
 For more information click the image below.
 We’d love to meet you!